Official Crime Reports NIBRS/UCR

 Crime Statistics

-Most professional police departments collect and report crime statistics.
-The White Settlement Police Department voluntarily participates in crime reporting through the state of Texas.
-Crime statistics are used as a basis for overall public safety decisions, resource deployment, and staffing allocations.
+The White Settlement Police Department collects and reports crime statistics by voluntarily participating in state-wide crime reporting through the Texas Department of Public Safety.
+Crime statistics are used as a tool for allocation of public safety resources, deployment of personnel, and crime reduction initiatives.
 Knowledge of hot spot crime areas can assist the department in focusing on problematic areas to improve quality of life, reverse crime trends, and partner with the community to assist the agency in reporting suspicious activities.

 Uniform Crime Reporting Program (UCR)